NRR-Phi: A Typed External Text-to-State Interface and Update Contract for Inspectable Ambiguity-State Maintenance: State Construction Audit

 \subsection{Test Set}

-We constructed a test set of 68 ambiguous sentences.
-For rule-based extraction (adversative, hedging), we include both English and Japanese sentences to demonstrate cross-lingual portability of $\psi_{\text{conflict}}$.
+We constructed a mixed test set of 68 inputs spanning semantic ambiguity, explicit conflict or ambivalence, and epistemic uncertainty.
+For rule-based extraction (adversative, hedging), we include both English and Japanese sentences to illustrate separate marker-set instantiation.
 For LLM-based extraction (epistemic, lexical, structural), we use English only to isolate the contribution of our framework from the multilingual capabilities of the underlying LLMs.

 \textbf{Adversative} sentences contain explicit contradiction markers (``but'', ``however'', Japanese \textit{kedo}, \textit{demo}).
 Example: ``I want to quit my job, but I also don't want to quit.''

 \textbf{Hedging} sentences contain uncertainty markers (``maybe'', ``perhaps'', Japanese \textit{kamoshirenai}).
 Example: ``Maybe I should apply for that position.''